dreadnode/rigging/docs/topics/chats-and-messages.md

 # Chats and Messages

 [`Chat`][rigging.chat.Chat] objects hold a sequence of [`Message`][rigging.message.Message] objects pre and post generation.
-This is the most common way that we interact with LLMs, and the interface of both these and [`PendingChat`][rigging.chat.PendingChat]'s are very flexible objects that let you tune the generation process, gather structured outputs, validate parsing, perform text replacements, serialize and deserialize, fork conversations, etc.
+This is the most common way that we interact with LLMs, and the interface of both these and [`ChatPipeline`][rigging.chat.ChatPipeline]'s are very flexible objects that let you tune the generation process, gather structured outputs, validate parsing, perform text replacements, serialize and deserialize, fork conversations, etc.